MicroStrategy/rest-api-docs/docs/getting-started/rest-api-architecture.md

 The REST framework is scalable, allowing you to configure a clustered environment that supports multiple instances of REST servers communicating with an Intelligence Server cluster.

 The REST Framework layer is built on top of the existing WebObjects and XML API layers.
-It provides a comprehensive set of APIs that allow developers to quickly and easily customize MicroStrategy BI functionality.
+It provides a comprehensive set of APIs that allow developers to quickly and easily customize Strategy BI functionality.

 ![REST Architecture](../images/REST_architecture.png)